timacdonald/kumulos-api/README.md

 Please feel free to suggest new ideas or send through pull requests to make this better.
 If you'd like to discuss the project, feel free to reach out on [Twitter](https://twitter.com/timacdonald87).

+## What Next

+- Add ability to force standardised response messages and code.
+- Add Laravel service provider for binding as per docs.

 ## License

 This package is under the MIT License.
 See [LICENSE](https://github.com/timacdonald/kumulos-api/blob/master/License.txt) file for details.